gatsbyjs/gatsby/docs/docs/page-build-optimizations-for-incremental-data-changes.md

 If there are no changed or deleted paths, then the relevant files will not be created in the `.cache` folder.

-The `--log-pages` parameter will output all the file paths that have been updated or deleted at the end of the build stage.
+The `--log-pages` parameter will output all the file paths that were updated or deleted at the end of the build stage.

 ```bash
 success Building production JavaScript and CSS bundles - 82.198s